CoronaVac (Sinovac) COVID-19 Vaccine Description

 March 5, 2021 - Local media reported the Tunisian Ministry of Health announced that the Sinovac COVID-19 vaccine had been officially approved for marketing in Tunisia.
 “The promotion license was granted after evaluating the file submitted by the Chinese laboratory by the National Laboratory for the Control of Medicines and National Center for Pharmacovigilance with the contribution of other experts in the fields of virology, toxicology, immunology and infectious diseases in Tunisia,” according to a ministry statement.

-March 1, 2021 - The arrival of 600,000 doses of Sinovac Biotech’s CoronaVac in the Phillippines was greeted with sincere gratitude.
+March 1, 2021 - The arrival of 600,000 doses of Sinovac Biotech’s CoronaVac in the Phillippines was greeted warmly.
 President Duterte said the Chinese donation underscored the friendly relations between Manila and Beijing.
 These doses will begin the COVID-19 vaccine drive in the Philippines.

 February 11, 2021 - Mexico approves Chinese COVID vaccines CanSino and CoronaVac.
 Deputy health minister Hugo Lopez-Gatell announced the approval as Mexico struggles to manage the pandemic.
 "I have given the authorization for emergency use of both vaccines," Lopez-Gatell, who serves as the spokesman for the government's pandemic coordination, said during a press conference.

-February 8, 2021 - Sinovac Biotech Ltd. announced that the China National Medical Products Administration had granted conditional marketing authorization to Sinovac for CoronaVac, Sinovac’s COVID-19 vaccine, in individuals aged 18 and above.
+February 8, 2021 - Sinovac Biotech Ltd. announced that the China National Medical Products Administration had granted conditional marketing authorization to Sinovac for CoronaVac, Sinovac’s COVID-19 vaccine individuals 18 and above.